- Facts & Figures

 |Local transport ticket (1 journey)||4.40zł||€1.03|

+Although well behind in terms of service and properly stocking the register before opening for business, Poland is ahead of the curve when it comes to cashless transactions.
+Credit or debit can be used just about anywhere (except for obwarzanki vendors and outdoor markets).
+Those making purchases with a credit card whose base currency isn’t Polish złoty, should beware however (and unless you’re Polish, this probably means you).
+If you are asked by a merchant, wait staff or on the card reader itself whether you want to be charged in your home currency or PLN, always choose złoty.
 Why?
 Because the companies that process credit card transactions typically tack on fees for converting the money, and then do so at a lousy exchange rate.
 Depending on the size and number of your purchases while in Poland, the cost can really add up.
-Visitors will have to be vigilant and monitor receipts when paying with a credit card, and should you be charged in a different currency put your foot down.
-Merchants don’t benefit from those additional fees, only the company that processes the transaction does.
-So be firm about asking to have your purchase refunded and done over again in złoty.
+Visitors should be vigilant and monitor receipts when paying with a credit card - should you be charged in your card's original currency, don't be afraid to insist on having your purchase refunded and charged again in złoty.

 With a full calendar of religious holidays, seasonal traditions and name days, it seems there's always something being celebrated here in Poland.
 Not to be confused with unofficial holidays like Women's Day (March 8th), national holidays that are still regular work days like the Day of Pope John Paul II (October 16th), or the rash of spontaneously decreed days of national mourning that occur each year, below we list Poland's annual non-working public holidays: